 Pacifier and finger sucking is common amongst young children with between 60 and 80 per cent using this soothing method.
 In an ideal world children should stop all sucking habits by 24 to 36 months of age.
 So that they can reduce the risk of developing bite problems.

 If you had prominent teeth, or even braces as a child, then you would probably pick up the orthodontic pacifier in the hope that it would cause less problems to your child’s teeth.

 But, do they work?
 Or, is it just another gimmick?
 Only recently has anyone bothered to find out!

-A team of researchers in Germany recently conducted a very detailed study, called a randomised controlled trial, to see if there is any difference in the infants who use “normal” pacifiers, versus infants who use “orthodontic” pacifiers.
+A team of researchers in Germany recently conducted a very detailed study, called a randomised controlled trial.
+It was to see if there is any difference in the infants who use “normal” pacifiers, versus infants who use “orthodontic” pacifiers.
 When the infants were eventually weaned off the pacifier, they measured the prominence of their front teeth.

 The study found conclusive evidence that orthodontic pacifiers cause less prominence of the front teeth, compared to normal pacifiers!
 However, before we get too excited, they found that the difference was about the size of a full stop.
 In other words, the difference is hardly worth bothering about.

-In reality, it is much better for the teeth if pacifier use is stopped before your child is 36 months old, regardless of the kind of pacifier used.
+In reality, it is better for the teeth if pacifier use is stopped before your child is 36 months old.
+Regardless of the kind of pacifier used.